guilhermereis1k/guilhermereis1k/README.md

 ## About me

-Studying coding actively since 2022, currently focusing in .NET, creating Restful Application.
+Studying coding actively since 2022, currently focusing in .NET, creating APIs and fullstack applications.

 Want to see some of my work?
 Check this project: